gabriellemalate/MoodMemory/README.md

 ## Overview

 MoodMemory is a place to log, track, and view your moods & mood patterns with ease.
-MoodMemory also allows users to keep a log of memories, new and old.
+MoodMemory will also allow users to keep a log of memories, new and old.
 MoodMemory provides users a platform to manage their memory and mood with clarity in a painless way.

+It is for mobile use in this submission, but *nice to have*: it will be available with responsive design to tablet and  desktop sizes

 ### Problem